All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 In two rare conditions, C-cell hyperplasia and medullary thyroid cancer, excessive amounts of calcitonin are produced.
 C-cell hyperplasia is a benign condition that may or may not progress to become medullary thyroid cancer.
 Medullary thyroid cancer is malignant – it can spread beyond the thyroid and can be difficult to treat if it is not discovered early.

+Medullary cancer is a rare form of thyroid cancer that accounts for 1-2% of all thyroid cancers in the United States.
 About 75-80% of medullary thyroid cancer cases are sporadic, occurring in those who do not have a family history of the disease.
 About 20-25% of cases are related to an inherited mutation in the RET gene that leads to multiple endocrine neoplasia type 2 (MEN 2).
 MEN 2 is a syndrome associated with several related diseases, including medullary thyroid cancer and pheochromocytomas.
 The altered RET gene is inherited in an autosomal dominant fashion.
 Only one copy of the mutated gene – from either a father or mother – is required to have a greatly increased risk of developing medullary thyroid cancer.
 Most cases of sporadic medullary thyroid cancer develop when people are in their 40s or 50s, and the prevalence is higher in women.
 The inherited form affects both sexes equally and can occur at an earlier age.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm.